episerver/cms-visual-builder-hello-world/README.md

 1. Clone this repository
 2. Copy `Single key` from Optimizely CMS Dashboard
-3. Put the key in codegen.ts
+3. Put the key in .env.local file
 4. Run `yarn codegen` to generate graphql queries
 5. Run `yarn dev` to start the site